denisecase/datafun-01-getting-started/README.md

 ### Issue: VS Code - No Source Control Icon

 Suggestion: If you're in VS Code, and you don't see the Source Control icon with a blue bubble, right-click on the sidebar icons, and make sure "Source Control" is checked.

+### Issue: VS Code - Conda Error on Execute

+Suggestion: If you're in VS Code, On Windows, trying to run a script or execute a conda command and you get an error "conda: The term 'conda' is not recognized as a name of a cmdlet, function, script file, or executable program."
+Your VS Code terminal is likely Powershell (look for a the PS before your path).
+We want to switch it to "Command Prompt" for Python commands.
+From the VS Code menu / View / Command Palette.
+Start typing 'Terminal: Select Default Profile' until it appears, click it and change from Powershell to Command Prompt.

 ## Additional Resources